Alberta Electric System Operator: High cost of electricity in Alberta

 According to a 2013 Edmonton Journal article, Keith Provost, former senior vice-president of Alberta Power Ltd. (now ATCO Electric), with decades of experience in the electrical utilities business, said that instead of marketing electricity contracts for future deliveries in a regulated market, AESO has their own system that is open to manipulation and is not a free-market system.
 According to AESO, "The pool price is the arithmetic average of the 60 one-minute system marginal prices.
 Only those offers accepted generate power and receive the AESO pool price.
 All offers accepted receive the same price, the pool price, not the price offered."

 In April 2013, Calgary ranked third (with an average monthly payment of $216 based on a monthly consumption of 1,000 kWh) and Edmonton fourth ($202 a month) in Canada compared to other cities in terms of high electricity bills.
 Halifax placed first and worst in Canada at $225 a month.
 Compared to other cities in North America, Calgary and Edmonton placed seventh and eighth in terms of highest power costs.

 The unit price of electricity in Calgary in April 2013 was 14.81 cents per kWh, compared to 6.87 cents per kWh in Montreal, 15.45 in Halifax.

 On 1 November 2019, during the premiership of Jason Kenney, the United Conservative Party (UCP) removed the electricity price cap of the regulated rate option (RRO) at 6.8 cents/kW—which had been in place since then-Premier, Rachel Notley's New Democratic Party had set the price cap in 2016.

 In Alberta, the residential monthly utilities bill includes the cost of electricity, natural gas, water, delivery fees, and transmission fees, with energy costs representing approximately a third of the total.

 According to a 24 February 2022 Canadian Press article, the electricity portfolio of the Calgary-headquartered TransAlta—a utility company—generated a gross margin of $864 million in the three months that ended 31 December 2021, which was $405 million more than its earnings during the same time frame in the previous year.

 The price of electricity had increased in 2022, after spiking early in the year.
 By November 2022, Direct Energy's residential monthly regulated rate option (RRO) increased to 17.597 cents/kWh from 10.483 cents in November 2021, while the Enmax RRO increased 10.66 to 18.245 cents from the same time period.
 Prices reach record highs in December with predictions of even higher prices in early 2023.

+On 2 November, 2023, TransAlta purchased Heartland Generation - the third-largest electricity generation corporation in Alberta - for $658 million.
+Resultingly, TransAlta now controls 46% of electricity generation in the province, which critics have pointed out gives the company increased incentive and ability to use economic withholding and other monopoly powers to artificially increase electricity prices.